KarlRubenDahle/Oblig1/README.md

 register a name, family name, phone number and email.
 The user can view ordered tickets, and delete all tickets.

-The input validation is not fully implementet yet, this will be finished soon :)
+The input validation is not fully implementet yet.
+The ticket sales people at the cinema thanks you being exact when filling out your information, as they currently have their hands full fixing the popcorn machine.